 For decades, Grinter Farms has dedicated a few acres of its farm of tall stalks of corn, fuzzy soybeans, and other row crop staples to grow cheery sunflowers.
-Farmer Ted harvests the sunflower seeds for bird seed, but mostly he plants the sunflower fields because they’re beautiful and he and wife Kris enjoy sharing the sunflowers with the public.
+Farmer Ted harvests the sunflower seeds for bird seed, but mostly he plants the field of sunflowers because they’re beautiful and he and wife Kris enjoy sharing the sunflowers with the public.

 It would be understandable if the Grinter Family charged admission to its sunflower fields.
 After all, it takes land, time, seed, water, and gasoline to grow approximately 40 acres of sunflowers.
-And most family farms that grow sunflower mazes and you- pick fields charge $5 to $15 to enjoy their grounds.
+And most family farms that grow sunflower mazes and a pick-your-own sunflower patch charge $5 to $15 to enjoy their grounds.
 But Grinter Farms charges visitors nothing to spend time among the beautiful flowers, and that makes it one of my favorite sunflower farms in the Midwest!

 Here are 13 helpful tips to ensure you have an amazing time at the Grinter Farms sunflower fields (and you do your part to encourage Farmer Ted to continue to plant the sunflower fields each season).

 1. The Best Time to Visit the Grinter Farms Sunflower Fields

 Farmer Ted plants the Grinter Farms sunflower fields in early July, which means his acres of beautiful blooms are at their peak for about two weeks at the end of August and beginning of September, often around Labor Day weekend.